prashgedam/decoding-film-excellence-a-rotten-tomatoes-tableau-showcase/README.md

 # Overview: Some Markdown text with <span style="color:blue">some *blue* text</span>

 The project "Decoding Film Excellence: A Rotten Tomatoes Tableau Showcase" aims to analyze and visualize film excellence using data from Rotten Tomatoes, a popular movie and TV show review aggregation website.
-The project utilizes Tableau, a powerful data visualization tool, to present insights and patterns related to movie ratings, critical reviews, audience opinions, & other relevant metrics.
+The project utilizes Tableau, a powerful data visualization tool, to present insights & patterns related to movie ratings, critical reviews, audience opinions, & other relevant metrics.
 Objectives:

 ## 1. Analyze Film Ratings and Reviews: